-This sneaker was initially overshadowed by admirable silhouettes starting off with Adidas’ recognizable post-war indoor trainer called the Samba, which had the distinguishable three stripe branding on the lateral sides similar to the Campus’.
-The Samba which came out in 1950, remained a well-liked template of retro releases mainly due to its legacy as a soccer shoe with reliable gum sole.
-It is one of Adidas’ iconic style still in production until today.
+This sneaker was initially overshadowed by other admirable profiles by Adidas starting with the most recognizable post-war indoor trainer called the Samba, which had the distinguishable Three-Stripe branding on the lateral sides similar to the Campus’.
+The Samba which came out in 1950, remained a well-liked template for retro releases mainly due to its legacy as a soccer shoe.

-A nearly identical silhouette to the Adidas Campus which lingered on the limelight is the Gazelle that made its first appearance in 1958.
+A nearly identical silhouette to the Adidas Campus which lingered on the limelight since its debut in 1958 is the Adidas Gazelle.
 Just like the Samba, the Gazelle is a soccer shoe, but its entire upper is made of suede, specifically one with a velvety finish called kangaroo velour.
-It persisted to be a well-adored sneaker until today for its overflowing charm.
+It persisted to be a well-adored sneaker up to this day due to its overflowing charm.

-Two members of the group, Adam “Ad-Rock” Horowitz and Mike “Mike D” Diamond had their pairs of Adidas Campus sneakers immortalized on the cover of its 1992 album, “Check Your Head,” which raised the profile of this classic kicks even higher.
+Two members of the group, Adam “Ad-Rock” Horowitz and Mike “Mike D” Diamond had their pairs of Adidas Campus sneakers immortalized on the cover of its 1992 album, “Check Your Head,” which raised the reputation of this classic kick into a much higher status.

-The Beastie Boys continuing support for this model paved the way for retro releases of this style starting mid-1990s.
-Meanwhile, its grippy vulcanized sole started to create an impact among skateboarders towards the ‘90s.
+The Beastie Boys’ continuing support for this model paved the way for retro releases of this style starting in the mid-1990s.
+Meanwhile, its vulcanized sole created an impact and gained traction among skateboarders during such era.
 The dominance of the Campus sneaker, as well as the Superstar shell-toed trainer, made the Trefoil and Three-Stripe branding a central attribute in the hip-hop sneaker culture.

-Adidas Consortium further elevated the status of this model with a collab with Colette and UNDFTD.
-Their team up produced a sleek, all white leather iteration unveiled in early 2017 with gold callout on the lateral sides.
+Adidas Consortium further elevated the status of this model through team-ups with French high fashion streetwear label Colette and sported apparel retailer UNDFTD.
+Their link up led to the release of the Adidas X Colette x UNDFTD Campus garbed in sleek, all white leather which was unveiled in early 2017 with a gold callout on the lateral sides.

 Adidas Campus Style

-It’s been said that one will never go out of style clad with a classic sneaker profile.
-Which is why the return of the classic Adidas Campus colorways on the shelves is a good news for those on the lookout for a trendy yet ageless pair of dependable sneakers.
+It’s been said that one will never go out of style clad with a classic sneaker profile, which is why the return of the classic Adidas Campus colorways on the shelves is good news for those on the lookout for a trendy yet ageless pair of dependable sneakers.

-This trendsetting ‘80s sneaker has a sporty appeal suited for riding, gliding, and performing various tricks on a skateboard, for pedaling around inner cities or simply strutting along the streets and urban complexes.
+This trendsetting 1980s sneaker has a sporty appeal which is still suited for riding, gliding, and performing various tricks on a skateboard, for pedaling around inner cities or simply strutting along the streets and urban complexes.

 Fit & Sizing

-Aptly named Adidas Campus, this old school court figure, more popular when it hit the streets with its savvy upper appeal, is highly recognizable for its classic suede covering.
-It features a one piece Nubuck pigskin cover that runs up to the tongue, which is a strong and versatile kind of hide yet very soft to the touch.
+Aptly named Adidas Campus, this old-school court figure which became more popular when it hit the streets with its savvy upper appeal, is highly recognizable for its classic suede covering.
+It features a one-piece Nubuck pigskin cover that runs up to the tongue, which is a versatile and robust kind of hide that offers a very supple tactile feel.

-The suede upper of the Adidas Campus gives the sneakers more power to hold up against immediate wear unlike other organic counterparts, which makes it ideal for skateboarding.
+The suede upper of the Adidas Campus and reinforced toe elements allow this shoe to hold up against immediate wear unlike other organic counterparts, which makes this ideal for skateboarding.
 Not only is it durable, but breathable as well.

-Naturally, the pigskin leather appears to be scored than other types of animal leathers.
-Which is why its grains are sanded off to transform into finest suede.
-This premium material brings a subtle edge to this ageless sneaker which makes it one of the much-sought rebirth of the heritage sneakers by Adidas.
+Naturally, the pigskin leather appears to be scored than other types of animal leathers, which is why its grains are sanded off to transform into finest suede.
+Its use of premium material brings a hint of sophistication to this ageless sneaker which makes it one of the much-sought rebirths of the heritage b-ball sneaker by Adidas.

 - The reinforced toe cap provides additional support.

-- Rubber cupsole construction of this sneaker offers more foot and ankle support and cushioning with the creation of thicker sole.
+- The rubber cupsole construction of this sneaker offers foot and ankle support.

 - Synthetic leather is used as lining.